alvart/proact/README.md

 Creating components in Proact is meant to be quick and simple:

-1. Define the state type of your component.
+1. Define the state of your component.
-2. Fetch the state of the component.
+2. Define a GUI that renders according to the state.
-3. Fetch an event handler that the HTML controls will pass messages to.
+3. Fetch the state and pass it on to the GUI.
-4. Define the event actions to be triggered once an event is fired.
+4. Define event handlers that will change the state of the component as a response to HTML control events.
-5. Create a GUI based on the state and link its HTML controls to their event logic.
+5. Fetch an event dispatcher and use it to link handlers and HTML controls together.

 Once you're app components are defined, integrate them simply and elegantly by `focus`ing on them from their parent component.
 Focusing only requires a lens function which is usually very easy to define for most state types.

+## Examples

+- [To-do Application](https://github.com/alvart/proact/tree/master/examples/todo).
+The "Hello World!" of web applications.